TheHive-Project/TheHiveDocs/installation/binary-guide.md

 Please refer the [configuration guide](../admin/configuration.md) for full information on TheHive configuration.
 The only required parameter in order to start TheHive is the key of the server (`play.http.secret.key`).
 This key is used to authenticate cookies that contain data.
-If TheHive runs in cluster mode, all instance must share the same key.
+If TheHive runs in cluster mode, all instances must share the same key.
-You can generate the minimal configuration with the following command lines (they assume that you have created a dedicated user for TheHive, named thehive):
+You can generate the minimal configuration with the following commands (they assume that you have created a dedicated user for TheHive, named `thehive`):

 ```
 sudo mkdir /etc/thehive